Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 Looking Forward

 Mayor Adams’ new overtime controls miss the fundamental issue.
-The real problem isn’t just who approves overtime, but how the city’s system of parallel books and aggregated numbers makes meaningful oversight nearly impossible.
+The real problem isn’t just who approves overtime, but how the city’s parallel accounting systems and aggregated numbers make meaningful oversight nearly impossible.

 Written by Sam Antar